NETWAYS/foreman-training/installation/01_requirements.md

 ****

 Puppet 7 and 8 is supported with current versions for All-in-one packaging standard by Puppet.
-Support for Puppet 6 was not dropped yet, but this version has reached end of life, older versions are no longer supported.
 Puppet Enterprise is not supported, but can work with manual tweaking of the setup.

 ~~~PAGEBREAK~~~